pybliometrics-dev/pybliometrics/docs/classes/SerialTitle.rst

     [(2017, 7.409), (2018, 7.584), (2019, 7.535)]

-The fields associated with the source are stored as a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_:
+Fields associated with the source are stored as a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_:

 .. code-block:: python

     >>> source.subject_area
     [Subjectarea(area='Multidisciplinary', abbreviation='MULT', code=1000)]

-Additionally there are many bits of information on Open Access status which are often empty however.
+Additionally, there is information on Open Access status, which, however, is often empty.

-Downloaded results are cached to speed up subsequent analysis.
+Downloaded results are cached to expedite subsequent analyses.
 This information may become outdated.
 To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpreted as maximum allowed number of days since the last modification date.
 For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
-If `years` is provided, `SerialSearch()` will always refresh.

-Use `source.get_cache_file_mdate()` to get the date of last modification, and `source.get_cache_file_age()` the number of days since the last modification.
+Use `ab.get_cache_file_mdate()` to obtain the date of last modification, and `ab.get_cache_file_age()` to determine the number of days since the last modification.